AnaviTechnology/anavi-docs/rabbitmax-flex/rabbitmax-flex.md

 ## Assembly

+You can assemble RabbitMax Flex and mount it on your Raspberry Pi with your bare hands following the steps below:

+* Ensure that you Raspberry Pi is compatible with RabbitMax Flex.
+* Power off your Raspberry Pi.
+* Gently mount RabbitMax Flex on the 40 pin header of your Raspberry Pi.
+* Add sensors and LCD display module to your RabbitMax Flex.
-Ensure that you Raspberry Pi is compatible with RabbitMax Flex.
-Power off your Raspberry Pi.
-Gently mount RabbitMax Flex on the 40 pin header of your Raspberry Pi.
-Optionally, you may also assemple two brass M2.5 standoffs to keep your Pi HAT snug on your Raspberry Pi while also keeping the two boards separated, in particular the HDMI port.
-That's all, now you are ready to go!
+* Optionally, you may also assemple two brass M2.5 standoffs to keep your Pi HAT snug on your Raspberry Pi while also keeping the two boards separated, in particular the HDMI port.
+* Optionally, adjust the LED backlight of the LCD display module using a screwdriver.
+* That's all, now you are ready to go!

 ## Powering RabbitMax Flex